Hereford May Fair

 Leominster May Fair is a smaller traditional fair held in selected town centre streets each April or May.

-The Leominster May Fair takes place on the Thursday to the Saturday before the May Day bank holiday.
+The Leominster May Fair takes place on the Thursday to the Saturday before the first Monday in May.

 Road closures for Hereford May Fair